evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ## 4. Send snapshots

-To capture data and model metrics in JSON `snapshots`, you must create a Report and/or Test Suite object and list the selected metrics or tests.
-You can  pass optional parameters, such as a specific data drift detection method.
+To capture data and model metrics in JSON `snapshots`, you must create a Report or a Test Suite object and list the selected metrics or tests.
+You can pass optional parameters, such as a chosen data drift detection method.

 {% hint style="info" %}
 **New to Evidently?** Check out this [ Quickstart for Tests and Reports](https://docs.evidentlyai.com/get-started/tutorial).
 A `snapshot` is simply a "JSON version" of a Report or Test Suite.
 You can preview any snapshot using the open-source Evidently Python library.